neiji93/Cpp--DirectX-11-Scene-editor---32-64-bits-game-engine/README.md

 Contact me.
-You can have a free licence.
+You can have a licence for many cases.